India domestic route

 The Leh side is reliably clear even when the Jammu side has cloud cover.

-What is the best side of plane for Jammu to Leh?
+What is the best side for Jammu to Leh?